G2P-Connect/g2pc-registry/docs/README.md

 ````
-27. Add below method in DcCommonUtils.java to handle and validate token.
+27. Add below methods in DcCommonUtils.java to handle and validate token and to get sftp configuration for dc.
 ````
     public void handleToken() throws G2pHttpException, JsonProcessingException {
         String token = BearerTokenUtil.getBearerTokenHeader();